deviparikh/Confluence/index.md

 While evolving, her generative art so far has tended to have vibrant colors, geometric patterns, symmetries, and crisp textures co-existing with organic shapes.
 She gets inspiration from a variety of sources -- some mundane, some exotic; some traditional, some unexpected; some specific, some diffused -- colors in rare stones, textures in snake skins, graffiti, wall art, digital illustrations, acrylic pouring, mandalas, ethnic fabrics, looking out the window during a long taxi ride, Indian culture, or feedback from a trusted friend.
 She maintains an ever growing list of ideas -- ranging from small tweaks to an existing project to entirely new projects or styles.
 Her process involves starting with an idea, prototyping the core of it to see if it feels right, and then iterating, iterating, iterating.
 The joy and mystery is in seeing where the iterations lead!

 She gets energy out of creative expression.
 Some of it through her art -- both digital and analog.
 Some of it through her research in AI.
-In fact, the two intersect -- part of her work is on developing AI that can enhance human creativity -- give people new tools to express their creative voices with.
+In fact, the two intersect -- part of her work is on developing AI that can enhance human creativity -- give people new tools for creative expression.

 She was born in Tulsa, Oklahoma, USA.
 But you wouldn't guess from her name, how she looks, or how she sounds.
 She has lived in Riyadh, Saudi Arabia.
 She grew up in Ahmedabad, India.
 She has an abysmal sense of space and orientation.
 She has an excellent sense of time.
 She hates small talk.
 She loves deep connections with people.
 She appeared in Forbes' list of 20 "Incredible Women Advancing A.I.
 Research".

 She has dabbled in sketching, painting, origami, dancing, music all her life -- she was decent at some of this, not so much at the rest :) She was first introduced to AI in 2003 in junior year of college and has worked in AI since.
 She was first introduced to generative art by a friend in 2018, when her day-job presented fewer opportunities to be hands-on with code.
 Generative art scratched the itch to code as well as explore AI for creativity.

 Find out more about Devi's art at [http://stateoftheheart.ai/][soth].
-You can find her on [Twitter][tw], [Instagram][insta], [Foundation][fnd] and [fxhash][fxhash].
+You can also find her on [Twitter][tw], [Instagram][insta], [Foundation][fnd] and [fxhash][fxhash].

 [braindrops]: https://twitter.com/braindrops_art
 [sketchbook]: ./sketchbook.html